-15.7.3.3.
-Copy, Rename and Delete Actions
+15.7.3.5.
+Copy, Rename, Delete and Download Actions

 Copy, rename and delete actions are available on Links mode, for packages (in of Project View) and for files and directories as well (in Repository View).
+Download action is available for directories.
+Download downloads the selected the selected directory as a zip file.

 - A : Copy

 - B: Rename

-- C: Delete
+- · C: Delete

+- D : Download

+Figure 15.37.
+Project View - Package actions

 Figure 15.38.
-Project View - Package actions

-Figure 15.39.
 Repository View - Files and directories actions